 If you want to get an overview of the functions: https://asana.com/de/features

 The combination of Jira Software and Confluence is the combination of collaboration and project management tools.
-With a variety of templates (e.g. for OKRs, documentation of decisions and retrospectives) you can get started relatively quickly.
-Especially the transparency and the possibility to work together on documents makes it possible to work efficiently.
-The direct communication between employees (chat, e-mail, video call or similar) is not the focus here.
+With a variety of templates (e.g. for OKRs, documentation of decisions, and retrospectives) you can get started relatively quickly.
+Especially the transparency and the opportunity to work together on documents makes it possible to work efficiently.
+The direct communication between employees (chat, e-mail, video call, or similar) is not the focus here.

 Microsoft Teams moves a different focus into the center of attention.
-Teamwork is organized around communication possibilities: chat, video conferencing and virtual collaboration.
-Especially those who work a lot with Word, Excel and PowerPoint will find a good way to realize this together in real time.
-However, this means that the focus is less on organising and managing teams.
+Teamwork is organized around communication possibilities: chat, video conferencing, and virtual collaboration.
+Especially those who work a lot with Word, Excel, and PowerPoint will find a good way to realize this together in real-time.
+However, this means that the focus is less on organizing and managing teams.
 On the one hand, there are some applications (e.g. Planner) in the Office 365 world or one uses the integration of other tools.

 Mastering the daily work routine – Organization & transparency

 One challenge of remote teams is the organization of tasks and their transparency.
 If you are not already working with Jira, where kanban boards or sprint boards can be created, there are plenty of other tools that can be used for this purpose.
 Two of them are:

 A simple and intuitive tool for structuring tasks that enable a high degree of transparency in the team.
 As a template or for inspiration, several templates can quickly provide orientation and ideas for structuring.
 Also, some automation can be made.